 Wrongful Death ATTORNEYS

-In California, state law defines wrongful death as being a death that results from the negligence or misconduct of another person.
-Wrongful death can occur in a variety of ways and circumstances, including:
+In California, state law defines wrongful death as a death resulting from the negligence or misconduct of another person.
+Wrongful death can occur in a variety of ways, including:

-- Medical & Funeral Costs: Not everyone is fortunate enough to have medical coverage, and even excellent health insurance can have deductibles of thousands or tens of thousands of dollars, or not fully cover significant health interventions.
-Funeral costs can add thousands of dollars more in costs to be dealt with.
+- Medical & Funeral Costs: Not everyone is fortunate enough to have medical coverage, and even excellent health insurance can have deductibles of thousands or tens of thousands of dollars, and not fully cover costly health interventions.
+Funerals can add thousands of dollars more in costs to be dealt with.

 - Physical damages: The loss of your loved one may also have resulted in serious damage to your home, a vehicle you depended upon to get to work, or other property.

 - Retirement: In some cases, death before retirement age may result in the diminishment or negation of retirement and pension plans.

 - Future Earnings: Even in households with two incomes, the loss of income from one person can seriously compromise a family’s financial security.

 - Loss of companionship: In some instances, the law provides for financial compensation for a spouse’s or partner’s loss of companionship.